Measuring Landing Page Optimization

 You can collect customer data for A/B testing through the following channels:

-When you conduct A/B tests based on data you collect from your actual customers, the chances of the tests increasing your conversion rates increase because you’re trying to fix a problem that you know your visitors are having.
-Changing the color of your CTA button just because a marketer got a significant lift on their landing page because of an orange button, doesn’t mean you’ll get the same results.
+When you conduct A/B tests based on data you collect from your actual customers, the chances of the tests increasing your conversion rates increases because you’re trying to fix a problem that you know your visitors are having.
+Changing the color of your CTA button just because a marketer got a significant lift on their post-click landing page because of an orange button, doesn’t mean you’ll get the same results.

 A/B testing allows you to create variations of your page and see which one your visitors prefer the most.
 When you conduct frequent A/B tests, you are continually improving your conversion rate by tweaking the optimization of your page elements.